Experience-Info-Sys/isee/README.md

-# Intentional Synchronous Division of Attention Study (ISDAS)
+# Intentional Synchronous Division of Attention Study

 This site is designed to test whether intentional multi-tasking has improved performance/more retention compared with interruptive multi-tasking.